Principal Investigator

 PhD Thesis, 2019: Losing woodcreepers, iconizing manakins, and despising grackles : understanding human-bird relationships in agro-ecological landscapes

-Matthew Mitchell (Postdoctoral research associate)
+Matthew Mitchell (Postdoctoral Research Associate)

-Nathan Bennett (Postdoctoral research associate)
+Nathan Bennett (Postdoctoral Research Associate)

 Marc Tadaki (PhD)